 Vi: I am not very active in politics, but yes, I do believe transgender people can make a difference, especially when we unite and stand together, not separate.

 Vi: I would say that I’m a bit on the grungy side of fashion, I’m a bit of a tomboy.
-But, I definitely know how to dress it up ;)
+But, I definitely know how to dress it up.
+For me, personal style is about flexibility and confidence, dressing in a way that feels authentic while still leaving room to play and evolve.

 Vi: Love is the reason why I breathe, and why I live.
 I live to love and be loved.
 As for the love of a significant other… I’ve learned to just be patient, and let it happen on its own, never to force it; one cis-man to be stupid with, make memories with, share with, build a home with, create a family together with for the rest of our lives.